chandlerblaschka/milestone-project-mern-frontend/README.md

 This app was built using React, Node.js, Express, Mongoose, MongoDB, CSS, React-Bootstrap, and React-Icons.

 ## Bugs and unfinished functionality
--When submitting content, line breaks are not preserved -Make forms more responsive
+- When submitting content, line breaks are not preserved
+- Make forms more responsive
--Title text is hard to see when browser is resized -Add the ability to make user accounts
+- Title text is hard to see when browser is resized
+- Add the ability to make user accounts
--Make posts shareable on social media platforms
+- Make posts shareable on social media platforms
+- Add pagination to gallery